10 Things to Do in Rome in Winter

 What to wear for winter travel in Rome?

-Before traveling to the Italian capital in winter, I recommend that you take a look at the weather forecast for your stay.
-In recent years, they tend to be pretty accurate.
+Before traveling in winter to the Italian capital, I recommend that you take a look at the weather forecast for your stay.
+In recent years, they tend to be quite accurate.

 However, in winter temperatures are quite cold so I recommend that you pack sweaters and warm clothes in your suitcase.
 Be careful not to forget an umbrella and a raincoat because the rains in these months are recurrent.